 Is it safe to travel to the Athens area?

 To keep Greece safe, the country is only opening its borders to countries which meet certain criteria around low levels of infection.
-We follow the advice of the UK government and FCDO stated that the Athens area is exempt from the FCDO advice against all non-essential international travel and this is why holidays can now go ahead.
+We follow the advice of the UK government and, as of 14 November, the FCDO removed the Athens area from the exempt list and are now advising against all but essential travel.
 Please regularly check the FCDO travel advice for the most up-to-date information.

 What is life like in the Athens area?

 Nearly all shops, bars and restaurants are open and staff are required to wear face masks.
 Visitors must wear masks in enclosed public spaces such as supermarkets, and bakeries.
 It’s also advisable to wear a face mask where there is large amounts of people.
 Social distancing is in place in restaurants so the capacity may be reduced and you may have to queue to enter stores or local attractions where the number of visitors are restricted due to social distancing measures.
 Bars, restaurants and entertainment venues will be closed from midnight to 7am each day.